A Whiff of Farewell in the Air

 He would be absent for a whole week—each of the seven days would feel like seven years, for they had not spent a single day apart since they had gotten married three months ago.
 God had wanted them to find their way to each other’s hearts while in their fourth year of college.
 They had fallen madly in love the moment they had set eyes on each other.
 They had only seen the other’s good qualities and had instantly become inseparable.

 During the day, she stayed at home missing him, waiting with bated breath for his return and getting things set to meet his every need as soon as he walked in the front door.
-Thus he could just relax after having spent the whole day at ...Read more
+Thus he could just relax after having spent the whole ...Read more

 Summer Slumber